Guide to Cato Data Lake Storage

 Cato stores events and data for up to three months, free of charge, as part of the service.
 Customers may choose to increase the storage and extend the retention period beyond three months.
 This requires the purchase of Data Lake storage.
 Customers may also forward their data to a SIEM, using Cato’s Event Integration APIs, or to AWS or Azure datastores using cloud storage integration.

-This article applies to all Cato account as of January 1st, 2024(*).
+This article applies to all Cato accounts as of January 1st, 2024(*).

 Event Storage Approach